Fintech Software Integration Services: Connect, Comply, and Scale Your Financial Stack

 Phase 4: Production Deployment (Weeks 18-24)

-• Incident Response runbooks: documented incident response processes, on-call rotations, and automated resolution strategies for common issues with integration
+• Incident response runbooks: Documented procedures, on-call rotations, and automated resolution for common integration failures

 Phase 5: Ongoing Optimization and Evolution (Month 6+)